Get Superior Composite Decoding from an External Decoder

 2. Connect the component output of the converter to your CRT's component inputs.
 Compare the often significant decrease in dot artifacts, while still getting proper composite blending of the artwork.

-*A variation of this arrangement could also be done using a CRT with an RGBs input, or even S-Video, though would require other converters.
+*A variation of this arrangement may also be done using a CRT with an RGB input, or even S-Video, though would require other converters.